ernstleierzopf/ncid/README.md

 wget -m -H -nd "http://www.gutenberg.org/robot/harvest?filetypes[]=txt&langs[]=en" -e use_proxy=yes -e http_proxy=46.101.1.221:80 > /tmp/wget-log 2>&1
 ```

-The `generatePlainTextFiles.py` script automatically unpacks the zips, with the parameter `--restructure_input_folder`.
+The `generatePlainTextFiles.py` script automatically unpacks the zips, with the parameter `--restructure_directory`.
 Every line in a plaintext is seperated by a '\n', so be sure to save it in the right format or use the `generatePlainTextFiles.py` script to reformat all files from '\r\n' to '\n'.
 For further description read the help by using the `--help` parameter.
 Example usage:

 ```
-python3 generatePlainTextFiles.py --input_folder=../../gutenberg_en --save_folder=../../plaintexts/
+python3 generatePlainTextFiles.py --directory=../../gutenberg_en --restructure_directory=true
 ```

 ### Generate Ciphertexts